Competitive pricing, corporate grade customer service, and premium quality business print solutions!

 Ideally, the file you provide us for printing should be a high resolution PDF with bleed and trim marks.
 Raster elements should be 300-350dpi, colour space should be CMYK, each job should be a single PDF file, each page/side should be single page within that PDF (no spreads).

 We recommend 3mm of external bleed on all files.
-Bleed is stuff that extends past your trim edges.
+Bleed is an element of the artwork that extends past the trim edges.
 So if you want a card to be cut as 90mm x 55mm your artwork will be 96mm x 61mm so that we have a buffer when trimming and you won't end up with white edges.